top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_DB17-jwd/1_0_assembling_duckiebot_DB17-wjd.md

 Requires: Having soldered the `DB17-wjd` parts.
 The soldering process is explained in [](#soldering-boards-c0).

 Requires: Having prepared the power cable.
 The power cable preparation is explained in [](#power-cable-prep-c0).
-Note: Not necessary if you intend to build a `DB17-l` configuration.
+Note: Not necessary if you intend to build a `DB17-l` or `DB17-l1` configurations.

 Requires: Having installed the image on the MicroSD card.
 The instructions on how to reproduce the Duckiebot system image are in [](#duckiebot-ubuntu-image).